 Call for Abstract

-55th World Advanced Nursing and Nursing Practice Congress, will be organized around the theme “Innovating Advancement in Nursing”
+60th World Nursing Education and Nursing Practice Congress, will be organized around the theme “Scrutinize Latest Innovations and Advances in Nursing Practice”

-Advanced Nursing 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Advanced Nursing 2019
+Nursing Conclave 2023 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Nursing Conclave 2023

 Submit your abstract to any of the mentioned tracks.